 In this article, you will find out the difference between dead and molting hermit crabs.
 As well as, other ways to recognize the current situation of your crab.

 Hermit crab molting is a process by which the crab grows.
-This involves the shedding of the old exoskeleton and hardening of the new one.
+This involves the shedding of the old exoskeleton and the hardening of the new one.
 The crabs are vulnerable during the molting period, therefore they tend to bury themselves underground for protection.
 They are very inactive during this time.

 It can be very difficult to tell if the crab is dead or surface molting.
 This is because when a hermit crab dies it usually presents a similar scenario.
 Actually, we can say the same thing about underground molting.
 The difference is that we do not see it.